-Scope This course trains unit personnel in the skills necessary to plan, organize, and execute a small boat amphibious raid.
-The company staff and key-planning personnel (S-2, S-3, S-4, and billet holders at platoon sergeant level and higher) receive instruction on small boat raid company operations, planning, and logistical requirements to execute an over-the-horizon amphibious raid.
+Scope.
+This course trains unit personnel in the skills necessary to plan, organize, and execute a small boat amphibious raid.
+The company staff and billet holders at platoon sergeant level and higher) receive instruction on small boat raid company operations, planning, and logistical requirements to execute an over-the-horizon amphibious raid.